 Fast forward to the summer of 2016, when a group of friends were holidaying at Lake Texoma on the Oklahoma-Texas border.
 During their stay, the group of friends engaged in popular water activities such as boating and swimming.
-Wearing a life vest, one of the friends dived from the boat into the water for a swim.
+Wearing a life vest, the inventor dived from the boat into the water for a swim.
 He soon noticed the wind was pushing the boat and the rest of his friends downstream, so he decided to swim towards them before the boat drifted too far away.

-It suddenly dawned on the friend that if he was alone in the water, floating and unable to swim to shore, it was possible that he could die from exhaustion, hypothermia or starvation.
-As he was swimming back towards the boat he envisioned a piece of equipment that would transfer a flotation device from your body to your forearms.
-This would eliminate body drag and simultaneously increase the power of your arms to pull through the water, thus making swimming easier.
+It suddenly dawned on the inventor that if he was alone in the water, floating and unable to swim to shore, it was possible that he could die from exhaustion, hypothermia or starvation.
+As he was floating he envisioned a piece of equipment that would transfer a flotation device from his body to his forearms.
+This would eliminate body drag and simultaneously increase the power of his arms to pull through the water, thus making swimming easier.